 Most of the time grooming is happening, you will not be very aware of it, as it is normal and expected behavior from a trusted friend or family member.
 Some behaviors found in lists of grooming behaviors are more intentional, some are less common, and some seem so innocent you would hardly expect them.
 Sometimes, things that look like grooming and "make the list" are adults concerned for a child in their lives, and sometimes, things that do not look like grooming and are not on a list are grooming and need more attention.

-Grooming is very similar to the warning behaviors of potential abusers, but they are more specific and not always as observable: Where grooming depends on motivation, which is unseen, the warning behaviors are things you can see, which is why this site emphasizes warning behaviors.
+Grooming is very similar to the warning behaviors, but they are more specific and not always as observable: Where grooming depends on motivation, which is unseen, the warning behaviors are things you can see, which is why this site emphasizes warning behaviors.
 The presence of apparent grooming behavior and these warning signs may be cause for you to have a conversation with the person, or reporting your suspicions to the police.
 If they are someone you care about, you may want to try to help them: This resource can help give you starting ideas for how to do that.